michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 We will keep a public log of these missed slots and engage with the community about the frequency and overall network impact of optimistic relaying.

-> When a slot is missed or an insufficient payment to the proposer, the proposer needs to be refunded based on the value of the winning bid and an additional 0.01 ETH for the missing consensus layer rewards.
-The relay operators will reach out to the builder with the details of the error, and the expectation is that the builder directly refunds the validator.
+> When a slot is missed or there is an insufficient proposer payment, the proposer needs to be refunded based on the value of the winning bid and an additional 0.01 ETH for the missing consensus layer rewards.
+The relay operators will reach out to the builder with the details of the error and the size of the refund, and the expectation is that the builder directly refunds the proposer.
 Thus the collateral held by the relay remains untouched.
 If after 24 hours, the builder has not responded and refunded the proposer, the builder collateral will be used to execute the refund.
 We hope that in the vast majority of cases, the builder